GilaZeus/collatz_conjecture/README.md

 ![Pasted image 20240505194338.png](images/Pasted-image-20240505194338.png)
 If you look closer to the beginning of the graph, it is clear that it is not a linear function:
 ![Pasted image 20240505194423.png](images/Pasted-image-20240505194423.png)
-But is there a part of it that becomes clear somewhere close to -> ∞?
+But is there a part of it that becomes linear somewhere close to -> ∞?

 To check this, let's fit linear models `m * x_n + q` to each 100 elements for even and uneven rows:
 ![Pasted image 20240505195517.png](images/Pasted-image-20240505195517.png)